MCCLXVI/league-champs-thingy/README.md

 # [Champ tracker - http://league.likes.gay/](http://league.likes.gay/)
 # This will be used to store all of me and milo's data from league matches as we are completing a challenge
-# Downloading the Excel file is vital as you can store your own data with it as you can choose what file you use to display your data with.
+# plz download the excel file as you can store your own data with on the webstie

 To do list:
 - Make an items page